Blog

 3. Development: Once the design is finalized, the development phase begins.
 This involves coding the software, developing the database, and integrating the application with SAP VMS.
 During this phase, regular meetings between the development team, the Business Analyst, and the VMS expert can ensure the project stays on track.

 4. Testing: After the software is developed, it needs to be tested thoroughly.
-This involves checking the application for any bugs, ensuring it meets all the requirements defined in the first step, and confirming its compatibility with SAP VMS.
+This involves checking the application for any bugs, ensuring it meets all the requirements defined in the first step, and confirming its compatibility with VMS.

 5. Deployment and Maintenance: Finally, after successful testing, the application is deployed.
 However, the work doesn’t stop there.
 Regular maintenance and updates are required to ensure the application continues to meet the business’s needs.